cmstead/js-refactor/overview.md

 JS Refactor has two key components: automated refactorings and code snippets.

+##Side-Loading

+At this point, JS Refactor is not yet available on the Visual Studio Marketplace.
+To start using this extension today, you can side-load it into VS Code by placing the contents of this project in $HOME/.vscode/extensions/cmstead.jsrefactor/.

+If VS Code is open on your computer, you must restart it for the extension to take effect.
+Once installed the following information will help to kick start using JS Refactor.

 ##Automated Refactorings

 Currently JS Refactor supports three refactorings (explanations below):